calccrypto/OpenPGP/README.md

 the main program.

 Notes:
     Keyrings were not implemented.
 Rather, keys are read from the directory used as arguments to functions.

-    There are some things that are not implemented, such as the Twofish algorithm and compression/decompression of data.
+    There are some things that are not implemented, such as the compression and decompression algorithms.
 If someone would be willing to work on that part, it would be much appreciated.

     There are also several untested functions, having never encountered real versions of those packets/subpackets.